FAQs about Traveling to the Amalfi Coast

 Should we rent a car?

 Unless you are familiar with the region and have experience driving in Italy, a rental car is not recommended particularly in Positano.
-Most villas and homes do not do not have parking.
+Most villas and homes do not have parking.
 Public parking spaces are limited and costly, and roads are tricky to say the least.
 Roads are a shared resource (large tour buses, cars, trucks, motorcycles, scooters, cyclists, pedestrians) and mostly single lane.
 They are slow moving year-round and extremely crowded in summer.

 You don't need a rental car to get around.
 If you want to tour various towns along the coast, the ferry is a far better option.
 You may also consider hiring a boat for the day, or a semi-private boat tour.
 When ground transportation is needed, local bus service, taxis, and hired car services can fill your needs.
 If you want to visit more distant sites, such as Pompeii, a licensed private tour guide/driver is recommended.